bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 ## Comparison Operators (continued)

-In the last lesson we touched on Comparison Operators, we will go a little emore in depth as to how they work and then introduce a close relative of Comparison Operators, Logical Operators.
+In the last lesson we touched on Comparison Operators, we will go a little more in depth as to how they work and then introduce a close relative of Comparison Operators, Logical Operators.

 In the last lesson we introduced our comparison operators, ( > >= < <= === !==).
-These operators work just as they would in a math class, greater than, less than, etc. We use these operators to evaluate two items, as the computer runs the code the operator will return either a true (if the statement is true) or a false.
+These operators work just as they would in a math class, greater than, less than, etc. We use these operators to evaluate two expressions.
+As the computer runs the code the operator will return either a true (if the statement is true) or a false.

 ```javascript
     1 > 2;     //false